 Q: Do you have a Music program?

-The school has a very successful music program as part of the curriculum in years 7 to 9.
-The College also offers singing, with the opportunity to perform individually or as part of a small choir.
+The College offers singing, with the opportunity to perform individually or as part of a small choir.
 Students can learn a musical instrument and join one of our many bands.
 Both singing and instrumental music can be taken through to year 12

 Q: What opportunities are available in sport?